pthew/alone/go_alone_01.md

 Amongst all of his companions that have died, his sister was the one that haunts him.
-It was an arranged marriage between the sister and some rich merchant from another village, the father was trying to build his own little empire by marrying into more money.
+It was an arranged marriage between the sister and some rich merchant from another village.
+Their father was trying to build his own little empire by marrying into more money.
 The sister has rebelled and Manfred's father has beaten her.
 Latter that day she ran away, but had taken a wrong path in the dark and ended up in a swamp where she slipped and fell into the dark waters.

 Manfred had waited a year to exact his revenge.
 One cold winter's evening he took his father and the merchant out drinking.
-When they were too drunk to know what was happening, Manfred led the pair to the swamp where he killed them and a very messy manor.
+When they were too drunk to know what was happening Manfred led the pair to the swamp where he killed them and a very messy manor.
 I think that this is thing that I saw when were first met.
-That deep dark secret and the thirst for blood.
+That dark secret and the thirst for blood.

 ## Fin